Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

     - here is a [link to download model english-morphium-wsj-140407.zip](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11858/00-097C-0000-0023-68D9-0/english-morphium-wsj-140407.zip?sequence=3&isAllowed=y)
     - extract the files
     - set path to the `.tagger` file inside `backend/text-filtering/syntactic/morphodita-config.json`
+- note: the model for semantic text filtering will download automatically

 - run python server

         python server.py
-    - default port is 5000
+    - default port is 5000 and it can be changed via the `PORT` variable